beardicus/line-us/README.md

 ## Configuration

+These commands get information from the machine, and set various configuration options.

 ### `.info`

-A property which is populated with info provided by the machine's `hello` message:
+A property of the `Line-us` instance which is populated with info provided by the machine's `hello` message:

 ```js
 {